-John Bemis, lead technician at VIP Tires & Service’s store in Bangor, Maine, was recently recognized as a World Class Technician by the National Institute of Automotive Service Excellence (ASE).
+John Bemis, lead technician at VIP Tires & Service’s store in Bangor, Maine, earlier this year was recognized as a World Class Technician by the National Institute of Automotive Service Excellence (ASE).
+And in November, he was named the AAPEX Technician of the Year.

 The World Class Technician recognition started around 35 years ago and has been given to almost 2,000 technicians.
 Fewer than 50 technicians receive the honor annually.